Tayyab-khilji/First_Plugin/README.md

 # Menu-Options
-This is my a basic plugin which will add menu to admin dashboard side panel.
+This is just a basic plugin which will add menu to admin dashboard side panel.
 This is display hello world on the menu page.